 Acceptable uses and ethical behavior--use of the school website and internet communications is a privilege and not a right.

-In using technology, students, staff and faculty are expected to adhere to the same standards of ethical behavior which govern other aspects of our school community.
+In using technology, students, staff and faculty are expected to adhere to the same standards of ethical behavior which govern our school community.